conmurphy/vagrant-cloudcenter/README.md

 ## Usage

-After installing the plugin use the `vagrant up` command an specify the `cloudcenter`  provider.
+After installing the plugin use the `vagrant up` command and specify the `cloudcenter`  provider.

 ```
 $ vagrant plugin install vagrant-cloudcenter